INFORMATION FOR

 The Awards provide a quality endorsement to be used in marketing your product.
 Digital medals and medal stickers are available for use by all entrants whose products reach judging benchmarks.

-• All winners have a strong content angle for social media and publicity
+All winners have strong content for social media and publicity

 4. Authoritative judging process